Cool water and picturesque landscape accurately describe Pandin Lake. Hidden in the city of San Pablo, the lake is a great place to relax and unwind.

 What was supposed to be a day of wandering around Sampaloc Lake turned into an adventure of a lifetime!
 With no extra clothes, we swam and hoped the sun would dry our clothes on the way back.

-To reach the lake, you have to trek for around 15 minutes.
+To reach the San Pablo Laguna lake, you have to trek for around 15 minutes.
 No worries, the trail is pretty easy, and there is no need for a guide.

-There is coconut tree all over the place.
+There are coconut trees all over the place.
 Be sure to take a photo.
 It’s stunning.
 Definitely Instagram worthy!

 By the time we reached Pandin Lake, there were a lot of other tourists.
 We had to fall in line.